ImageMagick/Usage-Markdown/crop/index.md

 If the image is all one color, then "`-trim`" will trim the image down to a minimal single pixel transparent [Missed Image](#crop_missed).
 This is logical and prevents more serious problems if the image was left as is.

-### Trimming with a Specific Color
+### Trimming with a Specific Color {#trim_color}

 One of the most worrisome problems with "`-trim`", especially in automated image processing scripts, is that trim can be a little unpredictable.
 It does not for example limit itself to just a specific color, or even one color.
 As such you should easily trim much more than you expect.

-For example lets do a simple trim of a simple image of striped colors.
+For example, let's do a simple trim of a simple image of striped colors.

 ~~~
 convert -size 32x32 xc:red xc:green xc:blue +append stripes.gif